 - Spend less than you earn (or live within your means)

-- Aim to save as much or more than what you spend
+- Aim to save as much as -- or more than -- you spend

 That second concept is absolutely more difficult to achieve than the first, but it’s a wonderful goal to work towards.
 Lucky for us, we live in a country of abundance.
 Most of our needs are easily taken care of; it’s the wants that often trip us up when we’re working towards our financial goals.